-Many kinds of disabilities exist, so many kinds of assistive technology have been created to help people overcome a great range of disabilities.
-Some kinds of assistive technology are described below:
+Many kinds of disabilities exist, so many types of assistive technology have been created to help people overcome many disabilities.
+Some types of assistive technology are described below:

 - Adaptive switches.
-These are modified switches that senior citizens can use to adjust devices like air conditioners, power wheelchairs, etc. by using the tongue or voice.
+These are modified buttons that senior citizens can use to adjust devices like air conditioners, power wheelchairs, etc., using their tongue or voice.

 - Communication equipment.
 This is anything that helps someone send and receive messages, such as a telephone amplifier.

 - Computer access.
-This is special software that helps senior citizens access the Internet or basic hardware like a modified mouse or keyboard to make the computer more user-friendly.
+This special software helps senior citizens access the Internet or basic hardware like a modified mouse or keyboard to make the computer more user-friendly.

 - Home modifications.
 This can include some remodeling to overcome physical barriers and live more comfortably.
 An example is constructing a ramp to allow wheelchair access.

 - Tools for independent living.
 This is anything that allows senior citizens to enjoy daily life without additional assistance.
 An example is a handicapped-accessible bathroom with grab bars in the bathtub.

 - Job-related items.
 This is any process or device that facilitates your job.
 This could include a special chair or pillow if you work at a desk or a back brace if you perform physical labor.

 - Mobility aids.
 This is any device that allows a senior citizen to move around more easily, including a power wheelchair, a wheelchair lift, or a stair elevator.

 - Orthotic or prosthetic equipment.
 This is a tool that compensates for a missing or disabled body part.
 This could include shoe inserts for someone with fallen arches or an artificial arm for someone who has undergone an amputation.

 - Recreational assistance.
 This method or device enables people with disabilities to enjoy fun activities.
 Some examples are swimming lessons from recreational therapists and specially-made skis for senior citizens who have lost a limb.